Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 Eleco aims for job satisfaction for all its employees, a safe and secure working environment and the feeling that their efforts are recognised with opportunity to develop their full potential.
 The Company recognises its customers’ needs for accuracy, customer service and quality of support at an affordable price.

-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation.
+Principle Five: Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

 Read more

-Principle 5: Maintain the board as a well-functioning, balanced team led by the chair.
+Principle Six: Establish and maintain the board as a well-functioning, balanced team led by the chair

 Composition of the Board

 The Non-Executive Chairman is responsible for the effective leadership, operation and governance of the Board and its Committees.
-She ensures that all Directors contribute effectively in the development and implementation of the Company’s strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.
-The Chief Executive Officer is responsible for the management of the Group’s business and for implementing the Group’s strategy.
+He ensures that all Directors contribute effectively to the development and implementation of the Company’s strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.
+The Board has significant industry, financial, public markets, and business transformation experience, possessing the necessary mix of skills to deliver our strategy

-Each of the Non‐Executive Directors is considered independent of management and free of any relationship that could materially interfere with the exercise of their independent judgement.
-At the date of appointment the Independent Non‐Executive Directors were assessed for independence against the main Corporate Governance code issued by the FRC in April 2016:
+The Non‐Executive Directors are considered independent of management and free of any relationship that could materially interfere with the exercise of their independent judgement.
+The Board considers the following factors in determining the independence of Non-Executive Directors:

-The Board has established Audit, Remuneration and Nomination committees, as well as a new ESG Committee for 2022.
+The Board has established Audit & Risk, ESG, Remuneration and Nomination Committees.
 The number of Board and Committee meetings and attendance records of Directors are set out in the Annual Report and Accounts.

 In line with corporate governance best practice, the Company has chosen for all Non-Executive Directors along with the Executive Directors to stand for re-election at each Annual General Meeting.